 In the Instagram app, you can choose a frame out of your video to be the thumbnail or “cover” frame, or the frame that the user sees when browsing the grid.
 But if you want to add a custom frame – that is, a cover with text, visual elements, sticker, or an edited version of one of the video’s frames – you will need to append this frame to the video.

-In this blog post, I’ll show you how to set a custom cover on an Instagram video by merging a cover image with the video clip before publishing.
+In this blog post, I’ll show you how to set a custom cover on an Instagram video using Kapwing’s studio to create a cover image and merge it with your video clip before publishing.

 Introduction: What is a cover and why add one?

-Before watching a video on the explore page or an account feed on Instagram, the browser must tap on the post thumbnail to open the video.
+In the explore feed and on account pages, video thumbnails are displayed to the browser.
 A custom cover can make your thumbnail more attractive and unique, bringing more viewers to your content.
 Like YouTube custom covers, you can add text, callouts, and compelling visual elements to the cover image to represent the video and entice more viewers.

 Custom covers can also help Instagramers maintain visual consistency in their feed for informal videos.
 You can add a beautiful image as your videos cover that’s similar to the aesthetic of your other photos, even if the video itself is lower resolution.